Fariba-Kamani/lets-padel/README.md

   ![favicon](assets/images/favicon-tab.png)

 * The title of the site at the top of every page.
-This title also acts as a link back to the home page, and it turns into a saffron yellow color when hovered over on desktop screens.
+This title also acts as a link back to the home page, and it turns into a saffron yellow colour when hovered over on desktop screens.

   ![The Let's Padel Title](assets/images/title-link-to-homepage.png)
   ![The Let's Padel Title responsive](assets/images/title-hover-desktop.png)

-* **Drop down navigation menu for mobile screens**
+* Drop down navigation menu for mobile screens

   ![drop down navigation menu](assets/images/dropdown-navigation-menu.png)

-  * **Underlining the active page in the navigation menu**
+  * Underlining the active page in the navigation menu
-  * **Navigation menu for screens larger than tablets**
+  * Navigation menu for screens larger than tablets

     ![navigation menu for screens larger than tablets with underlined active page](assets/images/responsive-nav-menu-active-page.png)

-  * **Navigation links turn into Saffron yellow color with an underline of the same color when hovered over on desktop screens**
+  * Navigation links turn into Saffron yellow color with an underline of the same colour when hovered over on desktop screens

     ![navigation menu links on hover](assets/images/responsive-nav-links-by-hover.png)

 * The footer of the site, located at the bottom of every page, features links to the website’s Facebook, Instagram, email, and phone.
 These links are displayed using Font Awesome icons.
-When hovered over on desktop screens, each icon changes to a Saffron yellow color.
+When hovered over on desktop screens, each icon changes to a Saffron yellow colour.

   ![footer](assets/images/footer.png)